EchoTrail-GUI: Building Actionable Memory for GUI Agents via Critic-Guided Self-Exploration: Experiments

 \subsubsection{Analysis of Memory Injection}

-We further analyze the effect of the number of retrieved memories, \(K\), on downstream performance.
-Using Qwen2.5-VL-72B-Instruct on AndroidWorld, we vary \(K\) and measure the agent’s ability to exploit contextual guidance.

-As shown in Figure~\ref{fig:k_sensitivity}, injecting a small set of semantically relevant trajectories consistently improves results relative to the memory-free baseline (\(K=0\)), confirming the value of targeted experiential context.
-Performance attains a maximum at a moderate retrieval size; beyond this point, additional trajectories yield diminishing returns and eventually degrade performance, a behavior we attribute to increased prompt length, conflicting advice, and contextual dilution.

-These observations indicate an inherent trade-off in memory-augmented inference: targeted recall enhances decision-making, while excessive context can overwhelm the model and introduce noise.
-Based on this analysis, we select \(K=2\) for all main experiments as a practical compromise between informativeness and contextual efficiency.
+We analyze the effect of the number of retrieved memories $K$ on performance (Figure~\ref{fig:k_sensitivity}).
+Injecting a small number of relevant trajectories consistently improves over the memory-free baseline ($K=0$), confirming the value of targeted experiential context.
+Performance peaks at $K=2$; beyond this point, additional trajectories yield diminishing returns and eventually degrade performance due to increased prompt length, conflicting advice, and contextual dilution.
+We therefore select $K=2$ for all main experiments as a practical compromise between informativeness and efficiency.